nuxt-community/auth-module/docs/schemes/refresh.md

 - Default: `60 * 60 * 24 * 30`

-Here you set the expiration time of the refresh token, in **milliseconds**.
+Here you set the expiration time of the refresh token, in **seconds**.
 You can set it to `false` if your refresh token doesn't expire.

 ### `dataRefreshToken`